 “But if you don’t have any interest in working as a fashion model or, like most of us, you weren’t born with the DNA and stats needed to work in the fashion industry, I have some great news for you.

 “Meet commercial modeling: a whole division of the industry that doesn’t have height, weight, or age restrictions.
 Where all types of people are needed.
 Where kids, teens, adults, seniors, and even infants are hired.
 That offers many categories and roles.
-If you can believably look like the doctor, nurse, grandparent, banker, real estate agent, athlete, yoga instructor, student, mom, teacher, biker, patient, etc., you will be considered for commercial modeling work.” —Aaron Marcus, actor, model, author of “How to Become a Successful Actor and Model,” and Backstage Expert
+If you can believably look like the doctor, nurse, grandparent, banker, real estate agent, athlete, yoga instructor, student, mom, teacher, biker, patient, etc., you will be considered for commercial modeling work.” — Aaron Marcus, actor, model, and author of “How to Become a Successful Actor and Model”

 “Modeling headshots typically feature performers wishing to be cast in fashion and beauty advertising.
 An amazing model is going to be skilled at communicating through their eyes, knowing how movement and light shapes their face.
 Editorial and fashion modeling is about selling a lifestyle.
 The goal of fashion or beauty ads tends to be about creating fantasy around a product versus having the audience relate to the person in the advertisement.

 “Modeling headshots tend to be more artistic and flatter the subject.
 They say less about who a person is and more about how they are capable of appearing.
 There is a greater emphasis on the mood, lighting, and artistic merit of the photograph.
 Makeup, lighting, composition, and retouching are used to creatively flatter the subject and remove the flaws.
-There may or may not be eye contact in the model headshot.” —Marc Cartwright, L.A.-based headshot and editorial photographer and Backstage Expert
+There may or may not be eye contact in the model headshot.” — Marc Cartwright, L.A.-based headshot and editorial photographer

 “Educate yourself.
 Try to speak to as many people who are in the field [as] you can to get advice.
 There’s a lot to learn.
 You wouldn’t go to a volleyball tryout without having any kind of training...

-Just like acting, modeling requires you work on your craft.
+Modeling requires you to work on your craft

 “It is a craft so you should be looking in magazines and in catalogs, and seeing what the girls are doing.
 Practice in the mirror so you know your angles and your body and where your body looks best.
 The best models practice.
 It sounds awkward and weird but get in front of the mirror.
 Get your friend to take pictures of you.